Rae699/Blog/start-here.md

 I'm on an intense 2-year journey to transform from a real estate lawyer turned portfolio manager in a family-office into a FAANG-level software engineer, studying 50+ hours per week.
 This blog documents my entire journey—the wins, the struggles, and everything I learn along the way.

-Why?

-I have been vibe-coding with ai my entire trading strategies and i have now reached the point where i need CS skills to optimize it more.

 ---

 ## 🎯 The Goal

+I have been vibe-coding with ai my entire trading strategies and i have now reached the point where i need CS skills to optimize it more.

+The goal is simple:
 **Transform into a world-class software engineer capable of building complex, scalable and reliable systems.**

 My north star?
 Getting into a FAANG.